Pioneering Saudi women who inspire future generations!

 Princess Lamia Bint Majed Al Saud has made her life’s mission to help others, especially advocating for women through her charitable work.

-Her Royal Highness Princess Rima
+Her Royal Highness Princess Reema

 Aseel Al-Hamad

-From being the founder of IDegree Design; an integrated interior design agency, to becoming the first woman to be appointed to the Saudi Automobile Federation.
+From being the founder of IDegree Design, an integrated interior design agency, to becoming the first woman to be appointed to the Saudi Automobile Federation.
+“Aseel has become the voice of female drivers in Saudi Arabia.”

 Noha Al-Youssef